LEAVITT SCHOOL OF HEALTH

 One of the first courses you will take in your B.S.
 Nursing or RN-to-M.S.
 Nursing program at WGU will be unlike any other you'll complete here — and for good reason!

 Interprofessional Communication and Leadership In Healthcare is about social support and self-reflection, about getting to know what kind of leader and communicator you are and learning how to use skills discussed in class to build success for yourself — in your healthcare career, as a WGU student, and in your life.

 Emotional intelligence and communication skills are crucial for nurses and healthcare professionals.
 Medical errors are currently the third leading cause of death in the United States, and experts point to poor communication as the primary contributing factor.
 Crucial communication skills are not easily learned in isolation.
-That is why this highly rated, one-of-a-kind course is delivered as an instructor-led, group-based online course.

 - Attend 2-hour synchronous sessions on webcam in a Zoom room

 - Complete a short pre-work module before each live session

 - Submit tasks into WGU’s evaluation system, including a summative reflection paper where you will demonstrate a connection of your learning from the course and to your goals for the future

 - Engage in peer reviews using GoReact video technology

 - Complete the course in about one (1) month

 - Earn two (2) CU's